 Most nationalities need visas to visit Bhutan.
-Since most also need to be on a guided tour to visit Bhutan, your tour agency should take care of the visa as part of the tour fee.
+Since most also need to be on a guided tour, your tour agency should take care of the visa as part of the tour fee.
 No need to spend too much mental energy on that!

 Tourists from India, Bangladesh, and the Maldives currently do not need visas to visit Bhutan.
-However, permits are required when crossing into Bhutan by land.
+However, permits are required when crossing into the country by land.

 Bhutan’s cultural heritage is rich and carefully guarded.
 The country is unique in how it protects and fosters its cultural heritage, rather than abandoning its history to globalizing tides.
 This is the primary reason many tourists have their eyes on Bhutan… and the country knows it.

 Bhutanese culture is strongly influenced by Buddhism.
 Many cultural festivals take place each year all across the country, showcasing the diversity of its heritage.
 Unlike other countries, many of these festivals aren’t typical tourist traps, but rather experiences catering to locals showcasing authentic traditions in their regions.
 Some in more popular areas like Thimphu and Paro might skew touristic; the further off the beaten track you travel in Bhutan, the more local these festivals are guaranteed to be.

 Clothes are an integral part of Bhutanese culture.
 Men typically wear a robe called gho.
 Women wear a shirt and wrap combination, kira.

 These traditional clothes are no longer mandatory for Bhutanese people—unless they’re on official business—but you’ll see many people wearing them, even in the capital.
 Bhutan Street Fashion is a great Instagram-insight into clothes and culture in modern-day Bhutan, run by a friend of mine named Karma Wangchuck.